ATGardner/atgardner.github.com/_posts/2014-08-25-day-136-mosquito-creek-to-trout-lake.markdown

 blogger_orig_url: http://pct14.blogspot.com/2014/08/day-136-mosquito-creek-to-trout-lake.html
 ---

- Yesterday evening Rimshot &amp; Kit, Juneau and Luna joined us at camp at around 20:00.
+ Yesterday evening Rimshot  Kit, Juneau and Luna joined us at camp at around 20:00.
 This morning everyone was heading out to Trout Lake.
  It was only 10 miles of easy hiking, and I only made one short stop in the middle.
 I finally got to Road 23 before 11:00, meeting both Copper Tone and Rock Ocean.
 They have been following the hiker